 Even protests that are unusually self-restrained and nonviolent often can’t help but to have their share of bad optics like this.
 Recall the Chinese Robber Fallacy – even if 99.9% of protestors are on their best behavior, that still means that in a crowd of 1000 people there will be one overly belligerent jackass who makes a scene and ends up getting all the media attention.
 Whether it’s something as flagrant as outright violence or something as simple as leaving behind a ton of trash after they’ve finished their peaceful protest, these kinds of demonstrations often seem to provide more material for discrediting the movement than for bolstering it.
 And once the protests start drawing the attention of the media, the national conversation begins to shift from talking about the actual issues at hand to talking about whether the protestors are “going too far” in their tactics.
 Public figures who otherwise might have felt the pressure of having to defend unpopular ideas against widespread backlash now have an easy way to sidestep that pressure by deflecting the focus of the conversation onto the conduct of the protestors instead.
 Rather than having a national debate on Wall Street corruption, or government overreach, or police brutality, or systemic racism, the national debate instead ends up being about whether the hooligans marching in the streets and smashing up storefronts are really the kind of people who should be dictating complex public policies or not.
 And unfortunately for the protestors – especially the ones who actually are trying to accomplish worthy goals through peaceful means – the answer typically turns out to be no.

 It doesn’t help these peaceful activists’ cause when so many of their comrades-in-arms genuinely do think that violence is a legitimate means for achieving their desired ends.
 It’s all too common to hear people try to rationalize violence against their ideological opponents by claiming that their enemies, simply by existing, are committing (or at least promoting) violence against them, and that therefore they’re justified in fighting back in self-defense.
 The fact that, say, racists exist means that they pose a threat to whichever races they’re prejudiced against, so there’s nothing immoral about assaulting them wherever you see them.
 The fact that people exist who approve of taxation means that they’re calling for the forcible seizing of people’s property, so there’s nothing immoral about using force to stop them.
-The fact that people exist who are in favor of abortion rights means that they pose a threat to the lives of millions of unborn babies, so there’s nothing immoral about bombing Planned Parenthood centers.
+The fact that people exist who are in favor of abortion rights means that they pose a threat to the lives of millions of unborn babies, so there’s nothing immoral about attacking them at pro-choice rallies.
 The fact that nonbelievers exist who resist the true faith means that they pose a threat to the eternal souls of billions of people, so there’s nothing immoral about using force to silence them before they can lead others to Hell.
 And so on.
 Usually, these rationalizations for using violence aren’t quite so extreme; more often than not, people just contrive them as an excuse for the sporadic occasions when someone on their side attacks someone on the other side (as in the recent example of a leftist activist punching a white nationalist in the face at a public demonstration).
 If you actually take them at their word, though, and follow their reasoning to its logical conclusion, it leads to a very dark place, as Robinson points out:

 Here is what I am worried about: I believe that unless the question of violence is treated carefully and responsibly, it could lead to something very bad indeed for the left.
 For example, say more people on the left come around to [this kind of] reasoning, and believe that fascists should not be permitted to speak publicly.
 And say they also blur the distinction between neo-Nazis and everyday Trump supporters, who are all lumped under the catch-all category “fascists.”
 And since fascism is horrific, and the Antifa principle is that it must be stopped “by any means necessary,” there is very little check on the permissible uses of violence.
 My fear is that, sooner or later, some blonde teenage girl wearing a MAGA hat, or some disabled veteran in a Trump shirt, is going to end up getting put in a coma.
 And when that happens, the left will face an almighty hellstorm of right-wing rage.
 I want to know why people are so confident that their endorsement of violent methods wouldn’t lead to this.
 But all I hear are the same lines, over and over: You have to “nip Nazis in the bud,” “fascism doesn’t go away when it’s asked politely,” etc.